exercism/csharp/exercises/concept/land-grab-in-space/.docs/introduction.md

 ## Structs

-C# `struct`s are closely related `class`s.
+C# `struct`s are closely related to `class`es.
 They have state and behavior.
 They have constructors that take arguments, instances can be assigned, tested for equality and stored in collections.

 ```csharp
 enum Unit